So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection

 Abstract

 Recent advances in AI-powered generative models have enabled the creation of increasingly realistic synthetic images, posing significant risks to information integrity and public trust on social media platforms.
-While robust detection frameworks and diverse, large-scale datasets are essential to mitigate these risks, existing academic efforts remain limited in scope: current datasets lack the diversity, scale, and realism required for social media contexts, while detection methods struggle with generalization to unseen generative technologies.
+While robust detection frameworks and diverse, large-scale datasets are essential to mitigate these risks, existing academic efforts remain limited in scope: current datasets lack the diversity, scale, and realism required for social media contexts, and evaluation protocols rarely account for explanation or out-of-domain generalization.

-To bridge this gap, we introduce So-Fake-Set, a comprehensive social media-oriented dataset with over 2 million high-quality images, diverse generative sources, and photorealistic imagery synthesized using 35 state-of-the-art generative models.
-To rigorously evaluate cross-domain robustness, we establish a novel and large-scale (100K) out-of-domain benchmark (So-Fake-OOD) featuring synthetic imagery from commercial models explicitly excluded from the training distribution, creating a realistic testbed for evaluating real-world performance.
+To bridge this gap, we introduce So-Fake, a comprehensive social media-oriented dataset for forgery detection consisting of two key components.
+First, we present So-Fake-Set, a large-scale dataset with over 2 million photorealistic images from diverse generative sources, synthesized using a wide range of generative models.
+Second, to rigorously evaluate cross-domain robustness, we establish So-Fake-OOD, a novel and large-scale (100K) out-of-domain benchmark sourced from real social media platforms and featuring synthetic imagery from commercial models explicitly excluded from the training distribution, creating a realistic testbed that mirrors actual deployment scenarios.
+Leveraging these complementary datasets, we present So-Fake-R1, a baseline framework that applies reinforcement learning to encourage interpretable visual rationales.
+Experiments show that So-Fake surfaces substantial challenges for existing methods.
+By integrating a large-scale dataset, a realistic out-of-domain benchmark, and a multi-dimensional evaluation protocol, So-Fake establishes a new foundation for social media forgery detection research.

 Comparison with Existing Image Deepfake Datasets